tonymontana143/assignment2/src/README.md

 **Private Methods**

 `void ensureCapacity(int minCapacity)` - Increases the capacity of the array, if necessary, to ensure that it can hold at least the number of elements specified by the argument minCapacity

+**Documentation for MyLinkedList<T>:**

+This is a generic class that implements the MyList<T> interface.
+It represents a doubly linked list that can store elements of any type T. The class provides methods for adding, removing, and accessing elements in the list, as well as sorting the list.

+**Constructor:**

+`public MyLinkedList()`: Constructs an empty MyLinkedList object.

+**Methods:**

+`public int size()`: Returns the number of elements in the list.

+`public boolean contains(Object o)`: Returns true if the list contains the specified element, false otherwise.

+`public boolean add(T item)`: Adds the specified element to the end of the list and returns true.

+`public void add(T element, int index)`: Inserts the specified element at the specified position in the list.

+`public boolean remove(Object o)`: Removes the first occurrence of the specified element from the list and returns true if the element was found, false otherwise.

+`public T remove(int index)`: Removes the element at the specified position in the list and returns it.

+`public void clear()`: Removes all elements from the list.

+`public T get(int index)`: Returns the element at the specified position in the list.

+`public int indexOf(Object o)`: Returns the index of the first occurrence of the specified element in the list, or -1 if the element is not found.

+`public int lastIndexOf(Object o)`: Returns the index of the last occurrence of the specified element in the list, or -1 if the element is not found.

+`public void sort()`: Sorts the elements in the list in ascending order, using the natural ordering of the elements.